davidrunger/guard-espect/CONTRIBUTING.md

 **Please don't ask question in the issue tracker**, instead ask them on at Stack Overflow and use the [guard](http://stackoverflow.com/questions/tagged/guard) tag and/or [guard-rspec](http://stackoverflow.com/questions/tagged/guard-rspec).

-Try to figure out where the issue belongs to: Is it an issue with Guard::RSpec itself or with Guard?
+Try to figure out where the issue belongs to: Is it an issue with Guard::Espect itself or with Guard?

 When you file a bug, please try to follow these simple rules if applicable: